ComfyUI

 2. Install ComfyUI

-3. Install pruna using pip
+3. Install pruna or pruna_pro

-Step 2: Integrate the Pruna Node
+Step 2: Integrate the Pruna Nodes

 1. Navigate to your ComfyUI installation’s custom_nodes folder: